(737) 241-3988

 can I get another payday loan if I already have one

-How many payday loans can you have at a time?
-The answer depends on the state you live in.
-The lending laws of most states (Alabama, California, Colorado, Hawaii, etc) says payday lenders shouldn’t provide more than one payday loan.
+When having an emergency and can’t get a payday loan because you already have one, you wonder, “How many payday loans can I have at a time?”
+The answer to this question depends on the state you live in.
+The lending laws of most states (Alabama, California, Colorado, Hawaii, etc.) say payday lenders shouldn’t provide more than one payday loan.
 However, some loan providers may offer loans to borrowers who already have payday loans with other lending companies.

 Table of Contents